MATH-1150-HBL41

 Readings

 The official textbook for the course is the 11th Edition of Algebra & Trigonometry by Sullivan published by Prentice-Hall (Pearson).
 You automatically get an online version of this textbook through Canvas, although you can use a print version instead if you like.
 This comes with access to Pearson MyLab, integrated into Canvas, on which many of the assignments appear.
-Warning: The dates below are mostly wrong, and even some of the material may be changed.

 Graphs and functions